pritamstyz4ever/serverless-gradual-traffic-shifting/README.md

 The plugin works with Lambda functions invoked by API Gateway, Streams, Sns, S3 and needs the additional function version to be specfied.
 It can be further enhanced (if required) to get the existing version if present and route the remaining traffic to it.

-## Vulnerability

-Serverless framework has a vulnerability as it requires http-proxy-agent@1.0.0 which has been fixed in >=2.2.0. https://nodesecurity.io/advisories/593.

-This needs to be fixed by the framework.
-Please upgrade Serverless versions once it is updated.

 ## License